Blaxline/.github/profile/README.md

 ## How we work

-Our approach starts with the business, not with a feature list.
+We start with the business, not with a feature list.

-**Understand**
+### Understand

-Map the real operation: people, systems, rules, decisions, exceptions and friction.
+We map how the operation actually works: people, systems, data, rules, decisions, exceptions and friction.

-**Decide**
+### Decide

-Determine whether custom software is actually the right answer and define the smallest valuable production scope.
+We determine whether custom software is genuinely the right answer and define the smallest valuable production scope.

-**Build**
+### Build

-Turn the operation into reliable software designed for real production use.
+We turn the operation into reliable software designed for real production use, not just for delivery.

-**Evolve**
+### Evolve

-Operate, observe and improve the system as the business changes.
+We operate, observe and improve the system as the business changes.

 ---

 ## Engineering principles

-Our systems are designed around a few principles:
+The systems we build are guided by a few principles:

 - **Business fit before product uniformity**
 - **Simple before distributed**